Isaac Paredes Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.5 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The White Sox pitching staff ranks first in the league with a collective 10.5 strikeouts per nine innings.

-- The White Sox's 5.61 team ERA ranks 29th among all league pitching staffs.
+- The White Sox's 5.48 team ERA ranks 28th among all MLB pitching staffs.

-- White Sox pitchers combine to rank 24th in baseball in home runs given up (28 total, 1.4 per game).
+- White Sox pitchers combine to give up 29 total home runs at a rate of 1.4 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.